syncfusion-content/wpf-docs/wpf/DateTimePicker/Getting-Started.md

 ## Editing date time

 The [DateTimeEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeEdit.html) control supports both free form editing (like normal textbox editing) and mask based editing.
-You can edit the date time in `DateTimeEdit` control by setting the [CanEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeBase.html#Syncfusion_Windows_Shared_DateTimeBase_CanEdit) property to true.
-For every user input, the value will be validated after <kbd>Enter</kbd> key is pressed or focus is lost when `CanEdit` property is enabled.
+You can edit the date-time in the `DateTimeEdit` control by setting the [CanEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeBase.html#Syncfusion_Windows_Shared_DateTimeBase_CanEdit) property to `true`.
+For every user input, the value will be validated after the <kbd>Enter</kbd> key is pressed, or focus is lost when the `CanEdit` property is enabled.

 {% tabs %}